Housing advocates call on Biden to extend eviction ban

 Expectations are high that one of the first things Joe Biden does when taking office will be extending that CDC eviction order.
 Advocates are also pressing him to include tens of billions of dollars in rental assistance in the next coronavirus relief bill.
 That would be on top of the $25 billion approved in the $900 billion coronavirus relief bill passed by Congress in December.

-“We’re calling on President-elect Biden on his first day, his first hour to sign a new executive order implementing a new extended strengthened enforced eviction moratorium for the duration of the pandemic,” Diane Yentel, president of the National Low-Income Housing Coalition, said.
+“We’re calling on President-elect Biden on his first day, his first hour to sign a new executive order implementing a new extended, strengthened, enforced eviction moratorium for the duration of the pandemic,” Diane Yentel, president of the National Low-Income Housing Coalition, said.

 “When he comes into office, the current federal eviction moratorium is set to expire 11 days later.
-It is literally impossible for the $25 billion of emergency rental assistance to get to the tenants and small landlords who need those funds,” she continued.
+It is literally impossible for the $25 billion of emergency rental assistance to get to the tenants and small landlords who need those funds by that time,” she continued.
 “The eviction moratorium has to be extended in order to continue to create protection for tenants while states and localities work to get emergency rental assistance out to tenants who need it most.”

 The organizers behind Tuesday’s protests, Right To The City Alliance, also said Congress needs to move to cancel any rent or mortgage debt related to the pandemic.
 Along with a rally and march in Boston, protesters built a living room in front of the CDC headquarters in Atlanta and a mariachi band played outside the home of a Los Angeles County Board of Supervisors member.